For CEOs that need to get the most from their marketing teams, hiring the right Chief Marketing Officer (Head of Marketing, SVP, etc.) can be the key.

 Whether you are ready to make a big hire, or retain a fractional CMO for now, the team will reflect the leadership of the CMO.

 Marketing can be so broad and encompass so much, it often ends up being the least defined role in the company.

-If you are a first-time founder or haven’t been involved in hiring a senior marketer before, how are you supposed to know what one looks like?
+If you are a first-time founder or haven’t hired a senior marketer before, it can be tough to know what a good one looks like.

 What do you need in a CMO?

-Post investment, they’ll coach companies in all areas of operations and often cross-pollinate ideas and best practices between companies in their portfolios.
+Venture investors who put money into early stage companies have to optimize around building those teams.
+They get lots of “at-bats” analyzing startups and trying to help them scale.
 They’re a rich source of knowledge and experience when it comes to what works and what doesn’t for growth companies.

-So, when is the best time to hire a Marketing Lead?
+Which begs the question, when is the best time to hire one?